Movement for Reform Judaism: History

 A movement only arose with the arrival of some 40,000 Jewish refugees from Nazi Germany.
 While worldwide Reform Judaism originated there, the nature of German communities limited what was known as "Liberal Judaism" to the status of a tendency within unified congregations which had to accommodate traditionalist members.
-German Liberals were relatively conservative (for example, maintaining mainly-Hebrew liturgy, head coverings for men and separate seating), and found the British Liberal synagogues far too radical.
+German Liberals were relatively conservative (for example, maintaining mainly-Hebrew liturgy, head coverings for men, and separate seating for men and for women), and found the British Liberal synagogues far too radical.
 The moderation of the independent nonconformist ones suited them better, and immigrants overwhelmed West London and the others.
 They also brought along a cadre of 35 Hochschule-trained rabbis, most prominently Ignaz Maybaum and Werner van der Zyl who were aided by Reinhart in finding new posts at Britain.
 Harmonising ritual and religious approach to a great measure, they made their loosely related communities quite uniform.
 One that remained independent and strongly clung to German Liberal worship was Belsize Square Synagogue.

 On 4 January 1942, representatives from the West London, North Western, St. George Settlement, Glasgow, Manchester and Bradford synagogues met at the Midland Hotel, Manchester and founded the Associated British Synagogues, later renamed Associated Synagogues of Great Britain.
 The ASGB joined the WUPJ as a whole in 1945.
 In 1956, it cooperated with the ULPS to establish the Leo Baeck College for training rabbis.
 In 1958, it adopted the name Reform Synagogues of Great Britain, which would last until 2005.

+On 17 April 2023, Reform Judaism and the Liberal movement announced their intention to merge and form a single progressive Jewish movement.
+This had previously been tried, and failed, in 1903, 1942 and 1983.
+The merger was approved by both movements on 18 May 2025, at two parallel Extraordinary General Meetings (EGMs) of member communities, with the number of votes in favour at each exceeding 95 per cent.
+It is expected to be complete by the end of that year.